dr-leo/pandaSDMX/description.rst

 package aimed at becoming the
 most intuitive and versatile tool to retrieve and acquire statistical data and metadata disseminated in `SDMX <http://www.sdmx.org>`_ format.
-It should work with all+
+It should work with all
 SDMX data providers supporting SDMX 2.1.
-Currently the only known SDMX 2.1-compliant agencies are the European statistics office (Eurostat, more than 5700 dataflows) and the European Central Bank (ECB, more than 70 dataflows).
+Currently, this is tested for the European statistics office (Eurostat), and the European Central Bank (ECB) each providing hundreds of thousands of indicators.

 While pandaSDMX is extensible to cater any output format, it currently supports only `pandas <http://pandas.pydata.org>`_, the gold-standard of data analysis in Python.
 But from pandas you can export your data to Excel and friends.